Reach an audience – 5 ways to triangulate buyers’ content marketing needs

 - Offers a free sample or discount.

-When buyers don’t recognize that they need your content, smart marketers take these approaches to get on buyers’ radar.
+How to reach an Audience – When buyers don’t recognize that they need your content, smart marketers take these approaches to get on buyers’ radar.
 Help buyers see the problem they have: magnify their needs.

 As a marketing change agent, I consult with clients, lead content marketing workshops for the Association of National Advertisers (ANA), and write the weekly Simplify Marketing blog.